WojtusMientus/PING-PONG/README.md

 ## Game Outline

-Players control paddles that move horizontally to block the ball and score points against their opponent.
-The game is played in a single dimension, left and right movement only.
+Players control paddles that move vertically to block the ball and score points against their opponent.
+The game is played in a single dimension, up and down movement only.

 ## Unique Systems